A row of books viewed from above

 Whilst you must register three referees, the department may start the assessment of your application if two of the three references are submitted by the course deadline and your application is otherwise complete.
 Please note that you may still be required to ensure your third referee supplies a reference for consideration.

 Normally, references will be provided by individuals familiar with the applicant's academic performance.
+It is recommended that at least one reference is from your current programme supervisor/tutor.
 In exceptional circumstances, other professional references will be accepted.

 Your references will support exceptional academic motivation; capacity for sustained and intense work; developed ability to organise time and set own agenda for study; and an intrepid attitude towards investigation and learning.